-Choosing the right tool for managing your website's content can take time and effort, like finding your way through a maze.
-But what if you could find a perfect match that works well with the technology you're using and lets your editor be completely autonomous?
+Choosing the right tool to manage your website's content can feel like navigating a maze.
+But what if there was a perfect match that synergizes with your technology and empowers your editor?

-If you love React and want control over the look and feel of your site, you should know about React Bricks and Prismic.
-These two options provide exciting features that may be exactly what you're looking for.
+If you're a React developer and want control over the look and feel of your site, you should know about React Bricks and Prismic.
+Both are headless CMSs with visual editing, but their significant differences need to be understood before making a decision.
+In this document, we'll highlight these essential differences.

 Prismic has a basic media library.